Bhanuprakash9973/Hotel-Sri-Sai-Krishna/README.md

 # Hotel Sri Sai Krishna's App

-It is a Flutter application for **Hotel Sri Sai Krishna** which contains the menu of the hotel and allows users to calculate and generate receipts for their orders.
-It provides a user-friendly interface for selecting menu items, adjusting quantities, and generating a receipt to share.
-It also provides details about the hotel and allows users to place online orders.
+Hotel Sri Sai Krishna is a Flutter-based mobile application for managing hotel operations and user interactions.
+The app utilizes Firebase services for authentication, data storage, and database management.
+It provides different functionalities based on the user's role, such as admin or regular user.

 ## Features